Practical Parallel Algorithms for Non-Monotone Submodular Maximization: Approximation Algorithms

-As mentioned above, \RB~uses $t^*=\min\{t_1,t_2\}$ to control the quality of the elements in $V_{t^*}$, where $t_1, t_2$ depend on $E_i^+,E_i^-$ and $D_i$ defined in Lines~\ref{ln:define_start}-\ref{ln:define_end}.
+As mentioned above, \RB~uses $t^*=\min\{t_1,t_2\}$ to control the quality of the elements in $V_{t^*}$, where $t_1, t_2$ depend on $E_i^+$ (elements in $L$ with enough density), $E_i^-$ (elements in $L$ with negative marginal gain) and $D_i$ (elements in $V_i$ with negative marginal gain) defined in Lines~\ref{ln:define_start}-\ref{ln:define_end}.
 Intuitively, the setting of $t_1$ (Line~\ref{ln:search}) ensures that the total cost of valuable elements w.r.t. $A\cup V_{t_1}$ (i.e., elements in $E_{t_1}^+$) is sufficiently small, and the setting of $t_2$ (Line~\ref{ln:search}) ensures that the total marginal gain of valuable elements w.r.t. $A\cup V_{t_1}$ (i.e., elements in $E_{t_2}^+$) is sufficiently small.
 Through the selection of $V_{t^*}$, \RB~strikes a balance between solution quality and adaptive complexity, as shown by the following lemma: \begin{lemma} The sets $A$ and $L$ output by $\mathsf{RandBatch}(\rho,$ $I, M,f(\cdot),c(\cdot), p, \epsilon)$ satisfy (1) $A\in\I$, (2) $\mathbb{E}[f(A)]\geq (1-\epsilon)^2\rho\cdot \mathbb{E}[c(A)]$ and (3) $\epsilon\cdot M\cdot\sum_{u\in L}f(u\mid A)\leq \OPT$ for any $I\subseteq \N$. \end{lemma} It can be readily observed that property 1 of Lemma \ref{lm:properties} holds as \RQ~always returns feasible sequences.
 However, the proof of properties 2 and 3 of Lemma \ref{lm:properties} are a bit complex due to the randomness introduced in \RQ~function and in Line~\ref{ln:random2-1} of \RB.
 To overcome this challenge, we first introduce Lemma \ref{lm:density}, which shows that the expected marginal density of each element that \RB~attempts to add to the candidate solution is sufficiently large.
-We then use Lemma \ref{lm:density} to prove Lemma \ref{lm:properties}. \begin{lemma} For any $V_{t^*}$ found in Lines~\ref{ln:search}--\ref{ln:find_end} of \RB~and any $u\in V_{t^*}$, let $\lambda(u)$ denote the set of elements in $V_{t^*}$ selected before $u$ (note that $V_{t^*}$ is an ordered list according to Line~\ref{ln:def_V}), and $\lambda(u)$ does not include $u$.
+We then use Lemma \ref{lm:density} to prove Lemma \ref{lm:properties}.
+The proof is inspired by \shortcite{balkanski2019optimal,amanatidis2021submodular}, but is more involved due to the randomness introduced by Line \ref{ln:random2-1} of Algorithm \ref{alg:rb}. \begin{lemma} For any $V_{t^*}$ found in Lines~\ref{ln:search}--\ref{ln:find_end} of \RB~and any $u\in V_{t^*}$, let $\lambda(u)$ denote the set of elements in $V_{t^*}$ selected before $u$ (note that $V_{t^*}$ is an ordered list according to Line~\ref{ln:def_V}), and $\lambda(u)$ does not include $u$.
 Let $A$ and $U$ denote the sets returned by $\mathsf{RandBatch}(\rho, I, M, p, \epsilon, f(\cdot), c(\cdot))$, where the elements in $U$ are $\{u_1,u_2,\dotsc, u_s\}$ (listed according to the order they are added into $U$).
 Let $u_j$ be a ``dummy element'' with zero marginal gain and zero cost for all $s<j\leq |I|$.
 Then we have:

 where $\mathcal{F}_{j-1}$ denotes the filtration capturing all the random choices made until the moment right before selecting $u_j$. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lm:density}] Note that $\mathcal{F}_{j-1}$ determines whether $u_j\in U$, so the lemma trivially follows for all $j>s$.
 In the sequel, we consider the case of $j\leq s$.
 Recall that \RB~runs in iterations and adds a batch of elements $V_{t^*}$ into $U$ in each iteration (Line~\ref{ln:find_end}).
 Consider the specific iteration in which $u_j$ is added into $U$ and the sets $G_q, E_{q}^+,E_{q}^-$ defined by Lines~\ref{ln:def_V}--\ref{ln:define_E-} of \RB~in that iteration, where $q=|\lambda(u_j)|$; and let $H=\{v\colon v\in L\setminus G_{q}\wedge G_{q}\cup \{v\}\in \I\}$, where $L$ is the set considered at the beginning of that iteration.
 So we have $\{u_1,\dotsc, u_{j-1}\}\cap A\cup \lambda(u_j)=G_q$.
 Note that both $G_{q}$ and $H$ are deterministic given $\mathcal{F}_{j-1}$, and that $u_j$ is drawn uniformly at random from $H$.
 So we have